Hungarian Eggdrop Soup with Sorrel (Tojásleves sóskával)

 Potato soup with lovage

 Lovage (Levisticum officinale) can be used for medicine and culinary purposes.
-It has been around for thoasands years but the Greek physician, Hippocrates (460 – 370 BC) made it popular after adding it into the culinary world after he used it successfully during the epidemics of his time.
-It gives myraid of health benefits from of course improving digestion to reducing arthritis, water in edema and the skin and many more.
-It is definatelly a big digestion remedy and it is even aphrodisiac.
-Lovage is a warming sweet, bitter and aromatic plant.
+It has been around for thousands of years.
+The Greek physician, Hippocrates (460 – 370 BC), made it popular by adding it into the culinary world.
+He did so after using it successfully during the epidemics of his time.
+Lovage offers numerous health benefits.
+It improves digestion, reduces arthritis, and helps with water retention in edema and the skin, among many others.
+It is definitely a big digestion remedy and it is even aphrodisiac.
+Lovage is a warming, sweet, bitter and aromatic plant.
 I have it growing in my garden right now, a small little shoot grew very quickly into a large plant.

 RECIPE